What is Paint Protection Film (PPF)?

 The clear coat is what’s known as a self-healing layer and only a few microns thick.
 The film won’t heal if this layer is penetrated.

 Yes, you can, but take extra care not to build up wax against the edges of the film and don’t polish or use any chemicals which are abrasive.

 Can I use detailing clay on the film?

 Yes.
 The process is the same as with regular paint; wet the surface with a lubricant such as soapy water and then gently rub the surface with the clay bar.
 If you have particularly stubborn insect, bird or hard-water stains, we recommend using ‘Simple Green’ as the lubricant for the clay.

 Can I use a pressure washer, and how soon after install?

 Yes, you can use a pressure washer with most paint protection films.
 However, you must wait until the film has completely dried after installation (which is typically around 48 hours) and you should also be careful not to point the high-pressure water jet directly at the edges of the film otherwise it may begin to lift.

 How do I wash the film, can I use a quick detailer or detail spray?

-You may use any standard car wash soap, rinse free car wash, or detail spray to clean the film, provided that the product does not contain more than 5% naphtha or kerosene.
+You can use any standard ‘off the shelf’ car wash soap, rinse-free car wash or more specialised detail spray to keep the film clean.
+However, you must check the label to make sure that your chosen product doesn’t contain more than 5% naphtha or kerosene.